JoshOrndorff/recipes/CONTRIBUTING.md

 ### Develop Branch

 The `develop` branch is where active development happens.
-It is where new recipes, restructures, revisions, CI updates, and most other changes are merged.
+It is where new recipes, revisions, CI updates, and most other changes are merged.
 In order to keep up with the latest Substrate development, the `develop` branch allows dependencies from git.